phetsims/perennial/data/README.md

 d
 active-sims (auto-generated) is a list of all simulation repositories that can be built with chipper.
 Similar to runnables, but doesn't include repos with test code like sun, scenery-phet, etc.

-interactive-descriptions (auto-generated) is a list of all repositories that have been outfitted with interactive description like keyboard navigation.
+interactive-description (auto-generated) is a list of all repositories that have been outfitted with interactive description like keyboard navigation.
 Sims in progress are also included in this list.

 phet-io (auto-generated) is the list of all simulations that are instrumented with PhET-iO features.
 This list is automatically fuzz
     tested and is used by phetmarks to dictate which sims have wrapper links.
 See